-Are you satisfied with the progress of your wo matters? ork?
-If not can you identify how you may improve Finally, complete a revised Gantt Chart coveri submission.
-Show all necessary tasks with the milestones already completed. ing the period from the start of your project up to thesis eir approximate dates.
-Indicate those tasks and Your signature: Your supervisor's signature: Date: Date:
+3. Are you satisfied with the progress of your work?
+If not can you identify how you may improve matters?

+4. Finally, complete a revised Gantt Chart covering the period from the start of your project up to thesis submission.
+Show all necessary tasks with their approximate dates.
+Indicate those tasks and milestones already completed.